 QTL Segment.
-QTL revenues for the first quarter of fiscal 2005 were \$400 million, compared to \$353 million for the first quarter of fiscal 2004.
-QTL's earnings before taxes for the first quarter of fiscal 2005 were \$358 million, compared to \$325 million for the first quarter of fiscal 2004.
-QTL's operating margin percentage was 89% in the first quarter of fiscal 2005, compared to 91% in the first quarter of fiscal 2004.
-The increase in both revenues and earnings before taxes primarily resulted from a \$96 million increase in royalties reported to us by our external licensees, partially offset by the effect of using estimates to record royalty revenue in the first quarter of fiscal 2004.
-The increase in royalties reported to us by external licensees were \$349 million in the first quarter of fiscal 2005, compared to \$253 million in the first quarter of fiscal 2004.
-The increase in sales of CDMA products by licensees, resulting from higher demand for CDMA products across all major regions of CDMA deployment at higher average selling prices.
-Revenues from license fees were \$16 million in the first quarter of fiscal 2005, compared to \$15 million in the first quarter of fiscal 2004.
+QTL revenues for the third quarter of fiscal 2005 were \$448 million, compared to \$436 million for the third quarter of fiscal 2004.
+QTL's earnings before taxes for the third quarter of fiscal 2005 and 2004.
+The increase in both revenues and earnings before taxes primarily resulted from a \$28 million increase in royalties reported to us by our external licensees, partially offset by the effect of using estimates to record royalty revenue in the third quarter of fiscal 2005, compared to \$373 million in the third quarter of fiscal 2004.
+The increase in royalties reported to us by external licensees, partially offset by the effect of using estimates to record royalty revenue in the third quarter of fiscal 2004 and an adjustment due to a royalty reimbursement claim by a certain licensee.
+Royalties reported to us by external licensees were \$401 million in the third quarter of fiscal 2005, compared to \$373 million in the third quarter of fiscal 2004.
+The increase in royalties reported to us by external licensees was primarily due to an increase in sales of CDMA products by licensees, resulting from higher worldwide demand for CDMA products at higher average selling prices due primarily to the growth of higher priced WCDMA sales and shifts in the geographic distribution of sales of CDMA products.
+Revenues from amortization of license fees were \$18 million in the third quarter of fiscal 2005, compared to \$15 million in the third quarter of fiscal 2004.
 In each of these quarters, license fee revenue included \$1 million related to equity received as license fees.
 Other revenues were comprised of intersegment royalties.

 During the periods preceding the fourth quarter of fiscal 2004, we estimated and recorded the royalty revenues earned for sales by certain licensees (the Estimated Licensees) in the quarter in which such sales occurred, but only when reasonable estimates of such amounts could be made.
 Not all royalties earned were recorded based on estimates.
-Starting in the fourth quarter of fiscal 2004, we determined that, due to escalating business trends, we no longer have the ability to reliably estimate royalty revenues from the Estimated Licensees.
-These escalating trends included the commercial launches and global expansion of WCDMA networks, changes in market share among licensees due to increased global competition and increased variability in the integrated circuit and finished product inventories of licensees.
-Starting in the fourth quarter of fiscal 2004, we began recognizing revenues solely based on royalties reported by licensees during the quarter.
-The change in the timing of recognizing royalty revenue was made prospectively and had the initial one-time effect of reducing royalty revenues recorded in the fourth quarter of fiscal 2005.
+Starting in the fourth quarter of fiscal 2004, we determined that, due to escalating and changing business trends, we no longer have the ability to reliably estimate royalty revenues from the Estimated Licensees.
+These escalating and changing trends included the commercial launches and global expansion of WCDMA networks, changes in market share among licensees due to increased global competition, and increased variability in the integrated circuit and finished product inventories of licensees.
+Starting in the fourth quarter of fiscal 2004, we began recognizing royalty revenues solely based on royalties reported by licensees during the quarter.
+The change in the timing of recognizing royalty revenues was made prospectively and had the initial one-time effect of reducing royalty revenues recorded in the fourth quarter of fiscal 2004.
+Accordingly, we did not estimate royalty revenues earned in the third quarter of fiscal 2005.